 Dr Sara Lazar speaking at the Neuroplasticity and Education: Strengthening the Connection conference presented by The Eaton Educational Group at the Four Seasons Hotel on October 24th, 2014.

-- MBCT at Curtin’s Counselling and Disability Services
+- MBCT at Curtin’s Counselling Services

 What is MBCT all about?
 A different way of explaining it.

 - Centrality of Compassion